spryker/spryker-docs/docs/marketplace/dev/feature-integration-guides/202108.0/marketplace-dummy-payment-feature-integration.md

 ---
 title: Marketplace Dummy Payment
 last_updated: Oct 05, 2021
-description: This document describes the process how to integrate the Marketplace Dummy Payment feature into a Spryker project.
+description: This document describes the process how to integrate the Marketplace Dummy Payment into a Spryker project.
 template: feature-integration-guide-template
 ---

-This document describes how to integrate the Marketplace Dummy Payment feature into a Spryker project.
+This document describes how to integrate the Marketplace Dummy Payment into a Spryker project.

 ## Install feature core